-He didn’t even really speak English.
-He just wanted to pose in his customary Lamu wrap.
+Turns out, Kiudu (as his friends call him), just wanted to pose in his customary kanga.
 I snapped a photo, he took one look, gave a big smile and thumbs up and walked away.

 My treat — an iced coffee — at a little coffee shop which opened out to the sea in Shela.